charlestolley/python-snmp/docs/source/manager.rst

 The `wait` parameter determines the control flow after the request has been sent.
-If `wait` is ``True`` (the default), then the method will block until a response arrives, and then return a :class:`snmp.pdu.ResponsePDU` object.
+If `wait` is ``True`` (the default), then the method will block until a response arrives.
+When the response _does_ arrive, the method will either return a :class:`snmp.pdu.VarBindList`, or raise an :class:`snmp.pdu.ErrorResponse`.
-However, this approach limits an application to a single outstanding request at a time.
+This blocking approach limits an application to a single outstanding request at a time.
 In the case that `wait` is ``False``, the method will immediately return a "request handle".
-When your application is ready to process the response, call the handle's ``wait()`` method, which will block until the response arrives, and then return it as a :class:`snmp.pdu.ResponsePDU`.
+When your application is ready to process the response, call the handle's ``wait()`` method, which will block until the response arrives, and then return or raise, as alredy described.
 Note that this means that the line ``response = manager.get(oid, wait=True)`` behaves identically to the line ``response = manager.get(oid, wait=False).wait()``.
 The default value for `wait` is configurable with the `autowait` parameter to both the :meth:`snmp.Engine.Manager` method and the :class:`snmp.Engine` constructor.